Yuzu Ichandrin

 Overview

-• Compact growth habit ideal for containers.
+• Compact growth habit well suited to containers.

 • Self-fertile.